gisewaltzer/Tech-Blog/README.md

   ## Usage

-  Once the user has navigated to the homepage, they are given the option of logging in or signing up using their email address and password.
-Without signing up or logging in, the user is able to view blogpost history, but if they would like to add, delete or update posts or comments, they are prompted to log in or create an account.
+  The user have the option of logging in OR signing up using their email address and password.
+If the user decide not to sign in, he is able to view the post history.
+If the user decide to add, delete or update posts or comments, he will be prompted to: create an account or log in.

   ## Additional Information
-  heroku deployment: type 'heroku open' on the Terminal.
-It will open the Note Taker App.
-  URL from heroku: https://aqueous-refuge-17540.herokuapp.com/
+  heroku deployment:  input: heroku open at Terminal URL from heroku: https://aqueous-refuge-17540.herokuapp.com/

   ## License